sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`changesetTemplate.branch`](#changesettemplate-branch)

 The name of the Git branch to create or update on each repository with the changes.
+This must be a valid Git branch name, which means that it cannot include whitespace.

 If multiple branches within the same repository are matched in [`on.repository`](#on-repository), then this value must be dynamic, since it is impossible to create multiple branches with the same name in the same repository.
 This is often most easily accomplished with the `repository.branch` template variable.
 For example, this will create `new-feature-3.34` and `new-feature-3.35` branches: